JOPEN Pavé Grace

 June 23rd, 2012

-So, the 4.5 is far different from the Jopen toys I’ve tried before.
-It’s a rabbit style vibrator, but both the clitoral attachment and the 5″ shaft are quite flexible, which might be good if you tried a similar vibrator–Lelo’s Ina comes to mind–but the design pressed too hard against you.
-Additionally, the clitoral arm isn’t just a rounded nut, but it has a little extension of silicone that vibrates wildly back and forth when the motor is on, the like rabbit ears of olden days.
+So, the 4.5 is the most different from the Jopen toys I’ve tried before.
+It’s a rabbit-style vibrator, but both the clitoral attachment and the 5″ shaft are quite flexible, which might be good if you tried a similar vibrator–Lelo’s Ina comes to mind–but the design pressed too hard against you.
+Additionally, the clitoral arm isn’t just a rounded nut, but it has a little extension of silicone that vibrates wildly back and forth when the motor is on, like the rabbit ears of olden days.
 I always preferred pressing the actual bullet of rabbit vibes against my clit, but others enjoy this lighter, tickly sensation, so the 4.5 brings it back.

 The vr 4.5 does many things the same.
-For example, each part has its own motor and the two buttons let you operate them independent of one another.
-You press and hold the buttons to increase vibrations, which are only steady, and a single click turns them back off.
+For example, each part has its own motor, and the two buttons let you operate them independently of one another.
+You press and hold the buttons to increase the steady vibrations, and a single click turns them back off.
 It’s a style that feels intuitive and that I like, but because it’s so uncommon, I always have to adjust to it again.
 The vibrations are damned powerful, even if I didn’t charge the thing the whole way.
-The silicone is velvety and the whole thing is rechargeable.
-The design is intended to be water-resistant, but I had enough time out of water, thank you very much.
+The silicone is velvety, and the whole thing is rechargeable.
+The design is intended to be water-resistant.

-And that’s do to another similarly.
 Like the other Jopen toys I tried, the shaft is very thin near the base but becomes this big bulbous thing at the end.
 It’s not huge.
-The diameter is only 1.5″ at the widest, but the way it grows, couples with the rigidity, means a very painful experience for me.
+The diameter is only 1.5″ at the widest, but the way it grows, coupled with the rigidity, means a very painful experience for me.
 This is nothing new.
 I have a rather pronounced pubic bone, I think, but it sucks nonetheless.
 The vibrator and my bones keep fighting for space that just doesn’t exist!
 Although there is a slightly squishy silicone cover over the shaft, the interior is dead rigid, and this just isn’t the toy for my anatomy.

-However, insertion is probavbly more uncomfortable when you factor in just how flexible the base of the shaft is.
+However, insertion is probably more uncomfortable when you factor in just how flexible the base of the shaft is.
 The toy doesn’t want to slide in; it keeps bending this way and that.
 So I applied lube –water-based only with these silicone vibes–and more and more and more.. and it just wasn’t working.
-I think the flexibility sounds good on paper, but doesn’t work so well in practice.
+The flexibility sounds good on paper but doesn’t work well in practice.

 I could just repeat that last sentence for the clitoral stimulator.
 I find it to be really awkward.
 While the Vr 4 had an overly-short clit stimulator, this one seems too long.
 I mean, it’s over half the length of the shaft itself, so it just bunches up awkwardly against my fleshly vulva, and neither the bulbous vibrator nor the soft tickler makes contact where it should.
 The Vr4.5 is just not meant for my body, it would seem.
 I’m thinking maybe the Vr3 or 7 are my best bets at this point.